 - Any accredited public or private school, preschool through 12th grade, state-registered daycare or homeschool group from Oregon or Washington

-- Tickets are purchased at least two weeks in advance of your chosen date
+- Admission for the group is purchased at least two weeks in advance of your chosen date

 - Minimum group size is nine participants